Tibet Biking Tour from Lhasa to the Everest Base Camp

 After breakfast, we will leave early for Gyantse.
 The route to Gyantse requires us to move around the lake via the Friendship Highway.
 The flat paved road from Karo La Pass will soon give way to gravel road.
 We will pass by ravines and many villages before arriving at Gyantse.
 There, we will stay overnight at a hotel.

-After reinvigorating ourselves with a goodnight sleep in a hotel, we can visit some of the significant sites of Gyantse.
+After reinvigorating ourselves with a goodnight's sleep in a hotel, we can visit the significant site of Gyantse - Pelkor Chode Monastery in the morning.
 Soon after, we will be moving to Shigatse—the second largest city of Tibet.
 The road to Shigatse is a 94-km stretch.
 This road stretch is tarred and flat.
-We will be reaching Shigatse by afternoon.
+We will be reaching Shigatse by the afternoon.
 At Shigatse (3,860 m), we will be billeted to a hotel to relax and freshen up after a grueling biking trip.

 Shigatse is a thriving Buddhism city and the traditional seat of Panchen Lama.
 Here, you can visit the Panchem Lama's Palace and the resplendent Tashilhunpo Monastery which was built in 1447.
 You can use the rest of the day to explore the culture and way of life of the local villagers of Shigatse.

 After breakfast and sightseeing, we will once again hit the road and pedal towards Gyachung Monastery.
 The route to Gyachung requires us to drive through two small passes and across several Tibetan villages.
 The scene along the way is surely idyllic until we reach the Gyachung Monastery wherein we are going to stay overnight.